International Marketing BA (Hons) top-upStudy level: Undergraduate

 Why you should study this course

-As experienced practitioners, our current staff have spent time in industry prior to joining academia, in roles such as marketing managers and directors of private and public sector organisations.
-Many are recognised both nationally and internationally in their respective fields of specialism, publishing their research in the highest quality academic journals, including Journal of Marketing Management, Journal of Business Research, Psychology and Marketing and Journal of Consumer Behaviour to name but a few.
-(Staff may be subject to change).
+- As experienced practitioners, many of our staff have spent time in industry prior to joining academia, in roles such as marketing executives, managers and directors of private and public sector organisations.
+Many are recognised both nationally and internationally in their respective fields of specialism, publishing their research in the highest quality academic journals, including Journal of Marketing Management, Journal of Business Research, Psychology and Marketing and Journal of Consumer Behaviour to name but a few (please note staff are subject to change).

-There is also a high degree of practitioner input.
-Guest speakers from industry are invited to give talks about their experiences, which in recent years, has included speakers from McCann Erickson, ITV Studios, Millward Brown, Marston’s and the Mixed Reality Studio among others.
+- To monitor emerging sector trends and challenges, there is a high degree of practitioner input.
+We aim to invite guest speakers from industry (subject to availability) to give talks about their experiences, which in recent years, has included speakers from McCann Erickson, ITV Studios, Millward Brown, Marstons and the Mixed Reality Studio among others.

 Chartered Association of Business Schools (CABS)